 In the first two weeks of September (2015) I created an app to view and run shaders of Shadertoy on my iPhone.
 After finishing the first version of this app I was very pleased that Pol Jeremias and Iñigo Quílez

 Just a repost of one of my first shaders on Shadertoy.
-This is a simple realtime path tracer, implemented in a webgl fragment shader.
+This is a simple realtime path tracer, implemented in a WebGL fragment shader.
 The shader shows motion blur, depth of field and importance sampling.

 I made another shader in Shadertoy.
-Two triangles are rendered using a webgl fragment shader showing an abandoned base.
+Two triangles are rendered using a WebGL fragment shader showing an abandoned base.
 The scene is rendered by ray-marching a distance field and features dynamic lights, soft shadows, reflections and ambient occlusion.